Updated: June 14, 2018

 So how does this affect prices?

-If you’re thinking that this sounds like a great case study for an economics professor teaching supply and demand, then you are right.
-As you might assume, older air conditioners could more frequently experience leaks and need repairs.
-Any air conditioners that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a very limited supply.
+If this sounds like a case study on supply and demand, then you are on the right track.
+As you can imagine, older air conditioners could more frequently experience leaks and need repairs.
+Any air conditioners that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a restricted supply.
 Prices have only risen due to scarcity.

-Don’t forget that in order to purchase R22, you must be an EPA-certified technician.
-So, the normal homeowner can’t purchase a cylinder themselves.
-Also, there are some firm regulations now on how refrigerant is reclaimed and recycled, which adds to the cost.
-This cost is passed on to the homeowner as companies have to cover the increased overhead associated with R22 repairs.
-There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing units.
+Don’t forget that in order to buy R22, you must be an EPA-certified technician.
+So, the normal homeowner is unable to purchase a cylinder themselves.
+Also, there are some strict regulations now on how refrigerant should be reclaimed and recycled, which raises the price.
+This cost is passed on to the homeowner as companies are forced to cover the increased overhead associated with R22 repairs.
+There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing systems.

 So, what does this mean for you?